pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 - January 20: $50 cash received, $50 Accounts Receivable reduced
 - February 10: $50 cash received, $50 Accounts Receivable reduced

-This approach shows you owe $100 in revenue in January, even though you haven't collected it all yet.
+This approach shows you earned $100 in revenue in January, even though you haven't collected it all yet.

 ## Double-Entry Bookkeeping